Hacker-C/vue3-terminal/README.md

 It has some basic commands below(with the most basic usage):

+- `tree` - show the file and folder tree
 - `echo [message]` - print message
 - `echo [message] > [filename]` - write file
 - `echo [message] >> [filename]` - append context to file